Professor Mark Textor

 History of analytic philosophy

-Professor Textor works on topics in logic and metaphysics and philosophy of language.
-He is also interested in the history of analytic philosophy (see his The Austrian Contribution to Analytic Philosophy).
-He has just finished The Routledge Guide Book to Frege on Sense and Reference.
+Mark Textor works on topics in logic and metaphysics and philosophy of language.
+He is also interested in the history of analytic philosophy (see his The Austrian Contribution to Analytic Philosophy and The Routledge Guide Book to Frege on Sense and Reference.)
+He is currently working on intentionality from a systematic as well as a historical perspective.
+His most recent project is a book a Brentano's philosophy of mind.

 Professor Textor welcomes enquiries from prospective students seeking supervision in areas connected to his research interests.